Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 ---
 layout: post-no-feature
-title: "A custom sigma renderer to display node borders"
+title: "How to display node borders with sigma.js"
 displayTitle: "On the topic of sigma custom renderers<br>-<br>Node borders"
 description: "The intention of this post is to inform any potential reader about the reasons why custom sigma renderers are the ultimate solution when dealing with visual shenanigans."
 category: articles